Medical Scholarship Recipients

 - Refer to the information provided in your award letter about the donor and his or her goals in establishing the scholarship.

 - In some cases you are not writing to the donor but to one of their descendants.
 Adjust your message accordingly.
-Rather than stating a direct “thank you for your support”, you can refer to how appreciative you are for the scholarship and how the scholarship helps carry on the legacy of the donor or the person for whom the scholarship is named.
+You can refer to how appreciative you are for the scholarship and how the scholarship helps carry on the legacy of the donor or the person for whom the scholarship is named.

 - Remember that in most cases you are writing to an individual who has made a personal contribution to create your scholarship; many of these individuals are alumni themselves, and they place a high value on making a personal connection with students.